 It is important to specify that in the

-was not considered a god in the literal sense of the term, but rather as a neter (phonetically very close to
+considered a god in the literal sense of the term, but rather as a neter (phonetically very close to “nature”); that

-"nature"); that is, the anthropomorphizing of a force, an action of
+is, the anthropomorphic representation of a Force, an action of the divine

 in Arabic), upon which the entire firmament of Hermetic philosophy is